Naren1704/PhenoAssistant/README.md

 Note: All case studies, evaluations, and demo results were generated using GPT-4o (version: 2024-08-06) via Azure OpenAI.
 Using a different model or provider may lead to different results.

 ---
+## (New) Adding external tools and agents
+To add customised tools and agents, please refer to xx.

 **(New)** Adding customised tools and agents
 **(New)** Connect with HuggingFace Inference API